0xBachmann/2stepRichtPyer/README.md

 Bachelor Thesis from [Jonas Bachmann](mailto:jonas.bachmann@inf.ethz.ch).

 ## Requirements
-See `src/requirements.txt` for the required python packages.
+See `requirements.txt` for the required python packages.
 For storing trajectories instead of keeping them in memory, FFmpeg is required.